devfabiofreitas/devfabiofreitas/README.md

 Passionate about challenges, i'm always looking to gain knowledge and overcome my limits. i'm failiarized with back end but i'm always open to new experiences.

-My hobbies are:

-- Play soccer ⚽
-- Play guitarr and piano 🎹 🎸
-- And obviously: develop software 🤩